Maturity Rating and Reading Levels

 Short stories are three episodes or less.
 When they are a single episode, there is no icon in the upper left corner.
 Below the description is the suggested minimum maturity age.
 Click that to see all premieres recommended for that age group.

 ClinicalNovellas include enhanced audio.
 This means there are different voices for narration and characters.
-There may also be sound effects, which can lengthen read-time estimate.
+There may also be sound effects, which can lengthen read-time estimates.
 All these enhancements, plus images bring stories to life when logged in.